BardicDefense/purple-hack/spells.md

 Alternatively, the caster can choose a location they have seen before as the target.
 If so, the eye appears at that location and doesn’t move.

-#### Shape Change

-_Transmutation (R: Self, D: 1 hour)_
-The caster can assume the form of any creature the caster has seen, short of a demigod or daemon prince.
-The caster’s original mind and Hit Points are kept;
-mental abilities, magic powers, and level-draining are never gained.
-Otherwise, all abilities, scores, and weaknesses of the new form are possessed.
-The form can be changed once per round: this requires the entire round.
-Damage and negative status effects (such as Slow, blindness, etc) are not healed by a change.

 #### Symbol

 _Abjuration (R: Touch, D: Special)_